sparsh-30/First_Repo/README.md

-This is a service providing website known as TurboFuture.
+This is a service providing website named TurboFuture.